 Oregon Tilth is a leading nonprofit certifier, educator and advocate for organic agriculture and products since 1974.
 Our mission to make our food system and agriculture biologically sound and socially equitable requires us to find practical ways to tackle big challenges.
-We advance this mission to balance the needs of people and planet through focus on core areas of certification, conservation, public health, policy and the marketplace.
+We advance this mission to balance the needs of people and planet through focus on core areas of certification, conservation, social equity, policy and the marketplace.

 Over the past 40 years, Oregon Tilth has helped lead the way on moving organic agriculture from a “fringe alternative” movement into a research-based approach to sustainable food production.
-We played an integral role in the formation of the USDA National Organic Program, helped found the Organic Materials Research Institute and pushed to expand organic sustainability beyond agriculture to textiles and other products.
+We played an integral role in the formation of the USDA National Organic Program, helped found the Organic Materials Review Institute and pushed to expand organic sustainability beyond agriculture to textiles and other products.